pngbarn

 Tanzania - first woman to summit mount kilimanjaro - top 20 interesting facts about mount kilimanjaro

 Sheila spent her childhood climbing mountains in Scotland with her father.
-After scaling Mount Etna in Sicily, she came to Tanzania to visit family and decided to give Mount Kilimanjaro a try.
+After scaling Mount Etna in Sicily, she came to Tanzania to visit family and decided to try Mount Kilimanjaro.

 Despite her traveling companions abandoning their attempt to the summit, Sheila pushed on and earned her spot in the record books.